1. Hiring Manager must receive approval for use of headcount from their AD

 3. Hiring Manager invites search committee members

-4. Hiring Manager shares job and position description with HR via the form below in Posting & Search Process
+4. Hiring Manager shares job description with HR via the form below in Posting & Search Process

 Please follow this link to create a job vacancy.
 This form is designed to streamline the job requisition requests put forth by various departments in the MIT Libraries.
 When submitted, HR will present to the ADs and once approved, will get back to you with suggestions or to schedule the kickoff meeting.